Ferns & Focus

 Anthurium superbum

-*Anthurium superbum* is characterized by its prehistoric appearance, featuring stiff, leathery elliptical leaves with deep textural ribbing and striking burgundy-purple undersides.
+Prehistoric-looking, with stiff, leathery elliptical leaves that show deep textural ribbing and striking burgundy-purple undersides.

 Anthurium Magnificum

-Anthurium magnificum is a majestic species in the Araceae family, native to the tropical rainforests of Colombia.
-It is highly sought after by collectors for its enormous, velvety, heart-shaped leaves that can grow to over two feet in length.
-The foliage is a deep, matte green, highlighted by striking, prominent white-to-silvery veins that radiate from the center.
-A unique botanical feature of this species is its square-shaped petiole, which helps distinguish it from the similar Anthurium crystallinum.
+A large-growing species in the Araceae family, native to the tropical rainforests of Colombia.
+It is popular with collectors for its enormous, velvety, heart-shaped leaves that can grow to over two feet in length.